JemRF/RF-Documentation/pages/mydoc/wifi-rf-relay.md

 #### <span style="color:blue">www.PrivateEyePi.com</span>

-If you have not registered an account with PrivateEyePi, go to https://www.privateeyepi.com and click on "Create User".
+To register an account with PrivateEyePi, go to https://www.privateeyepi.com and click on "Create User".

+#### PrivateEyePi Token
 {% include image.html file="get_token_s.jpg" alt="Get PrivateEyePi Token"%}
 Now enter your PrivateEyePi token.
 You can obtain your token from the User menu on www.privateeyepi.com website.
 .